 Hope For The Woman Struggling With Shame

-Sweet friend, if you are like me and tempted to hide and avoid because your past sins may be found, I pray you will take comfort in knowing there is no one on this earth that is sin-free.
-There is NO ONE that doesn’t need Jesus’ sacrifice.
+If you are like me and tempted to hide and avoid because your past sins may be found, I pray you will take comfort in knowing there is no one on this earth that is sin-free.
+There is NO ONE that doesn’t need Jesus’ redeeming love.
 And I hope you find strength in what He says to this woman:

 “Then neither do I condemn you. . .
 Go now and leave your life of sin.” – John 8:11

-The only perfect man — the only one worthy to throw the stone — loves you too much to pick it up.
-Instead, this perfect man picked up a cross so that you never have to worry about condemnation, again.
+The only perfect man—the only one worthy to throw the stone — loves you too much to pick it up.
+Instead, this perfect man picked up a cross so that you never have to worry about condemnation.